EU Pay Transparency Directive Lithuania: 2026 Compliance Guide | PayAlign

 When does the EU Pay Transparency Directive take effect in Lithuania?

-The Labour Code amendments take effect on 7 June 2026.
-The Government approved the amendments on 18 March 2026.
+The Law Amending the Labour Code No. XIV-2894 took effect on 7 June 2026 and was published on 25 June 2026.
+The Government had approved the amendments on 18 March 2026.

 What is Sodra and why does it matter for pay transparency?